 SAE International, formerly the Society of Automotive Engineers, is a professional standards organization for engineering professionals in various industries.
-SAE is based in the United States, but active in the global marketplace.
+SAE is based in the United States but is active in the global marketplace.

 The principal focus of SAE is mobility industries including automotive and aerospace.
 SAE develops and publishes technical standards based on best practices identified and described by SAE technical committees.